bluefoxr/Personal_Website/content/post/2022-09-08_Genesis/index.md

 I thought it was about time I made a personal website, and so here it is.

-In the past, I had shied away from making a web page about myself, thinking it could come across as a little self-absorbed.
-Look at all the stuff I've done.
-Look at how great I am.
-Look at me!

 The reality is, in this day and age (yes I'm getting a little old), having a personal web page is very handy for showcasing my work to potential employers, for generating professional collaborations, and for keeping a record of what I've done.
 Instead of boring people with a long CV, I can just point people to this web page and they can read as much or as little as they want.

 I'm not sure yet how much blogging I will do here.
 I already have a series of [blog posts on composite indicators](https://compositeindicators.com/blog/) at another professional page (with some colleagues).
 I also have a consultancy site here but under the guise of "bluefox", and there are [other blog posts there](https://www.bluefoxdata.eu/blog/).
 I may end up porting some of those here.